ShruthiShankar2512/ham-spam/README.md

-# A Naive Bayes Classifier that detects Ham and Spam emails
+# A Naive Bayes Classifier that classifies Ham and Spam emails - Applied NLP
 Naive Bayes Classifier written in Python to classify emails as ham or spam.

 There are 3 files: